 Travelling along the east coast of Italy?
 I have been advised there is a very nice pen store to visit in Ancona.
-It is a tiny store with barely room for three people, but the store carries an excellent selection of high end pens, including Montblanc, Delta, Parker, and more.
+It is a tiny store with barely room for three people, but the store carries an excellent selection of high end pens, including Montblanc, Parker, and more.
 Looking for a good travel pen, they also carry items such as the Lamy Safari as a low end offering.
 The store is located on one of the main shopping streets just below the Piazza Roma.
 (Thanks J. Hubbard)

 Corso Palestro 33 C